liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/07-search-and-indexing/02-enabling-search-and-indexing-for-guestbook-entries/01-creating-an-entry-indexer.markdown

 # Creating an Entry Indexer [](id=creating-an-entry-indexer)

-You already create the `GuestbookIndexer` class, so the following will not cover the redundant details, but only point out differences between the indexing of guestbooks and entries.
+The `EntryIndexer` class you'll complete here is very similar to the `GuestbookIndexer` class you completed in the previous section.
+Therefore, the instructions here only point out differences between the indexing of guestbooks and entries.

 Follow these steps to create the entry indexer:

-1. In the `com.liferay.docs.guestbook.search` package of your guestbook-api module project's `src/main/java` folder, create a new class called `EntryIndexer` that extends `com.liferay.portal.kernel.search.BaseIndexer`.
+1. In the `com.liferay.docs.guestbook.search` package of your `guestbook-api` module project's `src/main/java` folder, create a new class called `EntryIndexer` that extends `com.liferay.portal.kernel.search.BaseIndexer`.
 Replace the default contents